 - Restrictive Cardiomyopathy: this is a condition in which the heart muscles stiffen over time, preventing the heart muscle from relaxing and taking in new blood.
 Restrictive cardiomyopathy can, in later stages, lead to fluid buildup in the heart and heart failure.

-Another common type of Genetic Heart Disease is Arrhythmias.
-This is an abnormality in the timing or pattern of the heartbeat
+One of the most common types of Genetic Heart Diseases are different types of Arrhythmias.
+This is an abnormality in the timing or pattern of the heartbeat.

 - Long QT Syndrome: this is a condition in which the heart beats irregularly fast.
 Often, this disease is not detected on its own, instead showing up on unrelated EKG tests for other diseases.
 Long QT Syndrome is a cardiac genetic disease that can cause seizures, fainting, and heart failure.

 - Brugada Syndrome: this is a condition in which the lower chambers of the heart beat irregularly and out of sync with the rest of the organ.
 Because this keeps the heart from pumping blood, Brugada syndrome can cause rapid fainting and death if not discovered early.
 This is why cardiac genetic testing is often highly recommended for anyone experiencing heart problems.